Cultural Equipment

 1 What Cultural Equipment Funds

 Cultural Equipment grants fund the purchase and installation of equipment that can be considered as fixed assets, including computer hardware.
-We award these grants in amounts ranging from a minimum of $1,000 to $10,000, and projects often receive partial funding.
+You can request a minimum of $1,000 to a maximum of $10,000 for this grant.
+Applicants often receive partial funding of their request.

 Criteria